In this article I will cover some of the more common musculo-skeletal and mechanical causes of back pain and how Osteopathy aims to help.

 Similarly with neck pain, quite often it is the case that the neck is the victim of mechanical tightness in the shoulders, ribs and upper back.
 If these areas aren’t working well the neck has to do a lot more work.
 Also, muscle tightness moving up from the upper back and shoulder can pull on the neck causing issues.
 Work posture, computers, whiplash, poor sleeping positions and pillows can also cause neck pain.

 As an osteopath I aim to help the body heal itself, and I aim to treat the cause not the effect.
 With the type of low back and neck pain I mentioned above, it is a case of treating the areas that aren’t working well or contributing to ease the pressure on the struggling low back or neck.
 Osteopaths believe the body functions as one unit, so we don’t treat just one area, we treat the whole.
 Mechanically, there is a direct link between the neck and the low back, so treating one treats the other (and problems in one can cause problems in the other).

-If you would like any more information then please feel free to contact me at Chelsea Natural Health using the form above.
+If you would like any more information then please feel free to contact me at Chelsea Natural Health.